 In 1998, he and his family decided to immigrate to Canada.
 He settled down in Montreal where he became a partner in a leading-edge digital special effects company, working on various television and documentary projects, and in a major film studio that boasted the most soundstages under one roof in North America.
 A few years later, following the sale of the company to local partners, he became intrigued by the potential of the Canadian wine industry and subsequently moved to the Niagara region where he purchased some farm land and started a vineyard.
 From the beginning, the vision was to promote sustainable and organic growing practices, with an unrelenting focus on quality and respect for the environment.
 As the years passed and the vines slowly matured, a local winery purchased the vineyard and Stephane moved to Toronto where he joined the private aviation sector, working primarily on operational and organizational matters.

 As a young child growing up in France, Stephane always had a keen interest in animal welfare, attending numerous conferences, particularly on vivisection and the welfare of animals used in labs.
 But it was not until later in life that he realized the profoundly disturbing social, moral, and ethical implications of factory farming and decided to become more engaged.
-He is currently pursuing the Graduate Certificate in Animals and Public Policy from Humane Society University for which he has written various papers on animal behaviour and consciousness, as well as policy papers on animal welfare legislation.
+He has followed many courses in Public Policy at the Humane Society University for which he has written various papers on animal behaviour and consciousness, as well as policy papers on animal welfare legislation.
 He firmly believes that farmed animal protection will be one of the defining social movements of the twenty-first century.